IEZ-UBN/checkpoint_converter/README.md

 # Checkpoint converter
 Fiji [1] macro that converts any image stack to a Stratovan Checkpoint [2] file (*.ckpt) with optional down-scaling of the data.

+Work in progress: In its current stage, the converter contains many options only important to our working group.
+Within the next few days, this will change so it is more user-friendly for the public.

 Please cite the following paper when you use this macro: